-Around 2:30, my life and world changed without a major warning sign.
+Around 2:30, my life and world changed without major warning signs.
 After getting up from my chair, I fell flat on my face, on the carpeted floor, unable to move or get up, left on the floor calling for help.
 I knew something was serious , but having a stroke not entering my mind, I could never have a stroke, not me.
 My call for help growing more desperate, faint and weak by the minute hoping someone would hear before my voice was gone and empty .
 My voice the only thing I had left.
 Fortunately help arrived and I’m here today to write and share my story “Rise Again Stronger”

 Being strong is for others